DaCanneAPeche/chip8-emulator/README.md

 you can juste give the path as `./exemple_programs/...`.
 The programs end with the `.ch8` extension.

+### Windows
+On windows, xmake's SDL2 package only works on MinGW.
+Install the toolchain and run `xmake f -p mingw --sdk=<sdk-path>` before compilation.

 ## Debugger
 Press the `Space` key to toogle the debugger.
 It shows information concerning the registers, the pointer counter, the timers...